 Write whatever.
 It doesn’t matter what you write.
-You are writing to learn to put your thoughts on paper.
-When you are starting out, it doesn’t matter what you write.
+When you are starting, you are writing to learn to put your thoughts on paper.
+The actual content doesn’t matter; the formation of sentences does.

-Write about your day, your mood, your surroundings, the tree outside your window, the smell in the air, the sound of the birds you are hearing or a conversation you overheard at the bus stop.
-If nothing else just write about the weather.
-You are not writing for others else but for yourself, to develop your writing muscles.
+Write about your day, mood, surroundings, the tree outside your window, the smell in the air, the sound of the birds, or a conversation you overheard at the bus stop.
+If nothing else, write about the weather.
+You are not writing for others but for yourself to develop your muscles.

 Neither did I.

-You can write online, on your computer or better still in a notebook.
+You can write online, on your computer, or better still in a notebook.
 My preference is a notebook.
 Something magical happens when your fingers glide across the paper.
-They knock on the special area in your brain where creativity resides.
+They knock on a special area in your brain where creativity resides.

 2. Read Daily

 You need to read with a purpose.
-Start a journal and note down the paragraphs that inspire you or the quotes that you can refer to in your own writing.
-It is a very important phase of your development as a writer because all this reading is going to influence and infuse your thoughts.
+Start a journal and note down the paragraphs that inspire you or the quotes you can refer to in your own writing.
+It is a significant phase of your development as a writer because all this reading will influence and infuse your thoughts.

-There is nothing more frustrating when years later you want to refer to a story and you can’t remember which book it was from.
-Or worst still, you don’t remember at all.
-Which leads to habit number 3.
+There is nothing more frustrating when years later, you want to refer to a story, and you can’t remember which book it was from.
+Or worst still, you don’t remember at all, which leads to habit number three.

 3. Organize your writing and notes

-No writing book or article I ever read mentioned it yet it is one of the most important habits of beginning writers.
+No writing book or article I ever read mentioned organizing your writing and notes, yet it is one of the most important habits for new writers.

-I have spent months in wasted time to find things which I scribbled somewhere or notes I took and forgot about them.
+I have spent months trying to find things that I scribbled somewhere or notes I took and forgot about them.
 A writer needs a system to organize and store their work and their notes.

 Your system should consist of three things.

 a.
 An easy but robust filing system.
-For both digital and paper-based.
+Both digital and paper-based.
 Save everything.
 Any writing which seems trivial at the moment will sound beautiful when read months or years later.

 c.
 An Idea Notebook.
 This is to capture any idea you get at any time of the day.
-It should travel with you everywhere, even in the bathroom (especially in the bathroom to capture the ideas you are going to get in the shower).
+It should travel with you everywhere, even in the bathroom (especially in the bathroom to capture the ideas you will get in the shower).

 Everyone is different.
 The way you will figure out your system will be different too.
 It is worth sharing mine here so that you can cherry-pick what you like.

-My physical filing system is a string of diaries and journals.
-Separate diaries for separate purposes.
+My physical filing system is a string of diaries and journals — separate diaries for separate purposes.
 In my daily diary, I write about my day.
-I have one page per day diary which is all I need to capture my day.
-My journal, on the other hand, is a registry size where I write about thoughts, ideas, and feeling as well as notes from my readings.
+I have one page per day diary, which is all I need to capture my day.
+On the other hand, my journal is a register size where I write about thoughts, ideas, feelings, and notes from my readings.

 Digitally, I have moved from Word documents to Evernote to store everything under appropriate categories.
-Evernote is one of the best notes taking app and is available for free with lesser functionality.
-It has a very powerful search engine and as long as you can remember one word in the article or story you are searching for, it will dish out for you.
+Evernote is one of the best note-taking apps and is available for free with lesser functionality.
+It has a mighty search engine, and as long as you can remember one word in an article or story you are searching for, it will dish it out for you.

-I also used 750Words, a digital app, to write daily.
+I also use 750Words, a digital app, to write daily.
 It gives me a blank page and 24 hours to fill it.
-My writing is stored on the cloud and is accessible at any time and I can write from home, work or bus-stop using my phone.
+My writing is stored on the cloud and is accessible at any time.
+I can write from home, work, or bus stop using my phone.

-For writing novels and non-fiction books I use Scrivener, which an application for writers developed by writers.
+For writing novels and non-fiction books, I use Scrivener, an application for writers developed by writers.
 It takes writing tools from everywhere and bundles them into one application.

-This is it.
-The three habits of freshman writer.
+This is it—the three habits of a freshman writer.

-You don’t have to worry about characterization, plotting, great opening lines, and all that jazzy stuff so many books throw at you.
+You don’t have to worry about characterization, plotting, great opening lines, foolproof headlines, and all that jazzy stuff so many books throw at you.
 Leave them for the sophomore year.
-First build these habits, which will set the groundwork for a serious writer.
+First, build these habits, which will set the groundwork for a serious writer.

-Concentrate all your energy on developing and cementing these three habits and you will be on your way to become the writer you want to become. a bestselling author in not so distant future.
+Concentrate all your energy on developing and cementing these three habits, and you will be on your way to becoming the writer you want to become — a bestselling author in not so distant future.